rubytechme/rubytechme/README.md

 ## 🚀 About me:

 I am [Ruby Ihekweme](https://www.linkedin.com/in/ruby-ihekweme-aat-b25001174/), a result-driven and process-oriented Data Analyst with experience in building efficient data pipelines and interactive visuals that tell compelling stories and deliver innovative solutions to problems.

-I hold half a decade of experience in data wrangling, data preprocessing, analytics,  interactive visual reporting, and data governance.

-- 💬 Ask me anything about **Data Analytics/Data Science/Machine Learning**

-- 📫 How to reach me **rubyugonnaya@gmail.com**

-- 👯 I’m looking to collaborate on **an AI Powered Coding Class Platform**

-- 📝 I regularly write articles on [https://medium.com/@rubyugonnaya](https://medium.com/@rubyugonnaya)
+I have contributed over half a decade to the data analytics space and is now championing this comprehensive data analytics expertise to build sophisticated recommendation systems and predictive models.

+## :recycle: Core competence:

+- Data Wrangling
+- Analytics
+- Interactive Visual Reporting
+- Data Governance
+- Data Preprocessing & Machine Learning

-- ⚡ Fun fact **😄 When I am not crunching datasets, I am reading a book, watching horror movies or creating contents**
+## When I am not crunching datasets, you will find me:
+- 📝 Writing insghtful blog post on [https://medium.com/@rubyugonnaya](https://medium.com/@rubyugonnaya)
+- 💬 Speaking to young people about tech
+- 👯 Taking on community projects in relation to SDG 4 and 5

 ## :package: Connect with me:
 <p align="left">